Concordium/testnet-rewards/README.md

-### Update: work-in-progress reward status
+### Update: draft final rewards

-We have almost completed reviews for people who submitted correctly (~80% total), and are now starting to look at duplicates, closed pull requests, and feedback on pending items.

-<ins>**Please do not contact us about results yet**</ins> – these results are not yet final.
-We will announce when the period for feedback commences.

-If you think we've missed something on a rejected submission, please respond as a comment or a question on the related PR (all submissions below link back to Githhub PRs).
+We have completed the draft final review of OT3 challenge submissions.

+You can see them here: http://developers.concordium.com/testnet-rewards/ot3-summary.htm

+*For any issues/questions about your result, put a comment in the relevant PR.*

+We highly appreciate your patience.
+To avoid confusion and wasted effort, we kindly request you do not message us on multiple platforms, and patiently wait for us to answer to your query.

+The deadline for feedback is 2021-02-25 10:00 PST.

+Any new queries after this will be disregarded.

-Rewards are calculated once for a successful submission, even if duplicates are confirmed.
+Rewards are calculated once per submission per user, even if you can see duplicates have been confirmed.

-Last updated: 2020-01-20
+Last updated: 2021-02-18